zsteinkamp/m4l-zs-Faderboard3/README.md

 ## Installation

-Clone this repository, and drag the `zs-Faderboard3.amxd` device into a MIDI track in Ableton Live.
+[Download the .amxd file](https://github.com/zsteinkamp/m4l-zs-Faderboard3/raw/main/zs-Faderboard3.amxd) or clone this repository, and drag the `zs-Faderboard3.amxd` device into a MIDI track in Ableton Live.

 ## Usage